Sharing internet in an apartment

 Cost Split Calculator

 See how much you would actually save by sharing.
 Enter your plan details below.
+For a broader look at whether your current price is fair, use the full home internet cost calculator.

 Internet Cost Split Calculator